 Also check: Types and causes of eye infections

 After Conjunctivitis, this is the next most common eye infection.
 It is an infection that occurs to the eyelid.
 If we touch our eyes with unwashed hands or after touching our nose, Stye infection arises.
 It appears either on the eyelash line or just inside the edge of the eyelid.

 Some of the symptoms of Stye include a red lump on the eyelid.
 Or a pimple-like occurrence or soreness on the eyelid.

 With the monsoon season coming to an end, the moisture levels in the atmosphere come to a halt.
 And with the winds mostly being still, the air around you has a higher chance of carrying bacteria.
 So, keep your eyes clean by keeping your surroundings and your hands clean.
 Avoid touching your eyes frequently.
 Wash your clothes and bedsheets frequently to avoid eye infections, preferably with anti-bacterial products.

 Since the infections mentioned above are pretty common, we urge you to be careful.
 Educate the people around you.
 Contact an eye specialist if you feel any discomfort in your eyes.
 We are always here to help, and our specialists can find a perfect solution for your eye problems.

 NOTE: No information, suggestion, advice, evaluation, process, terminology, etc., provided in our blog should be considered as the final medical advice.
 Please note that this information is only indicatory for you to better understand various eye-related syndromes and the treatment options available.
-For any issues or discomfort in your eye(s), we recommend you visit our hospital.
+For any issues or discomfort in your eye(s), we recommend you visit our eye hospital in Hyderabad.
 Only on complete diagnosis by one of our doctors we can evaluate your condition and help you with a relevant medical process and/or treatment.